 Foxglove focuses all of its energy into first helping women and girls for three reasons.

 In everyday life, this saying rings true, ‘Women hold up half the sky’.
 But in many developing countries, women and girls are the most persecuted members of the community.
 In 2017, the trafficking of women for sexual exploitation was the fastest growing criminal enterprise in the world.
 The incidence of domestic violence against women, limited gains in maternal health, and depressingly low levels of access to global assets and resources, confirm a rising gender inequity.
 When you add the overwhelming lack of representation of women in positions of power, then the need to prioritise women and girl projects is both valid and unsurprising.

 2. THE GENEROSITY FACTOR

 For every dollar a woman earns, she shares 80 cents with those about her.
 A woman will give all that she has to make sure her children get a better chance at life.
 But beyond that circle, she will lend a hand to her extended family and community.
-It means that any gains experienced by women are shared gains.
+It means that gains experienced by women are shared gains.
 And she will work every dollar and every opportunity to see how she can provide that opportunity against all odds.
 In this way, everyone benefits.
 This not only improves the living conditions of others but raises their hopes and aspirations that life can be better.
 At heart, she’s a believer.
 Driven by hard work and desperation to make something out of nothing.

 3. THE EFFECTIVENESS FACTOR